nvoulgaris/blog/content/post/driving-fruitful-retros.md

 How many times have you found yourself engaged in a retrospective, wondering why do you lose all this time?
 How many times have you committed to action items that no one ever dealt with in any way?
 How many times have you caught your team or yourself discussing the same issues again and again thinking that this will not be the last time?

 Retrospectives are very hard-to-drive meetings.
 The hurdles to overcome are countless.
-Team members that will not open up, team members that dominate the conversation, inability to identify root causes, lack of commitment to action items, frustration, politics, just to name a few.
-Sometimes the Jocker (Scrum Master) has to display a great arsenal to keep all of this under control and - above all - meaningful.
+Team members that will not open up, team members that dominate the conversation, inability to identify root causes, lack of commitment to action items, frustration and politics, just to name a few.
+Sometimes the Jocker (Scrum Master) has to display a great arsenal to keep all of these under control and - above all - meaningful.

 My intention in this blog post is to share part of the knowledge, experience and lessons learned by driving retrospectives (called retros for short from now on).
-Despite this mainly referring to people facilitating these sessions (Scrum Masters), I believe that all members of a scrum team could benefit by it.
+Despite mainly referring to people facilitating these sessions (Scrum Masters), I believe that all members of a scrum team could benefit by it.
 Throughout this post I will be referring to sprint retrospectives, but these principles, more or less apply to all kinds of retros (release retros, departmental retros etc).

 # The Goal